streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ## Conclusion and review

+**NOTE**: Provide a breif recap of the purpose of the sink tool, what's required to use it, where to get the tool and example, how to run the tool and example and any gotchas or tips and tricks.

 ## Getting help

 To get help with `substreams-sink-files` at any time, use the `substreams-sink-files -h` command.
 This will print helpful information about the application to the shell session.